 There’s no obvious change in the quality of the sidewalk, though.
 The Asian demographic of San Gabriel, however, is even more pronounced than Alhambra’s.
 Upon reading this on my tricorder, I decided to pay more attention to the demographics of pedestrians along Valley.
 By the time I crossed the suburb, I counted zero non-Latino white folks, who as of the last census accounted for 11.4% of the population.
 As with Alhambra, most Asians in San Gabriel are of Chinese ethnicity.
 For this reason, I’ve heard locals jokingly (and with pride, I think), refer to San Gabriel as “Chan Gabriel.”
 It’s worth noting, though, that more than twice as many of San Gabriel’s foreign-born, though ethnically Chinese, come not from China but from Vietnam.
 If they were ethnically Vietnamese, I wonder, would they refer to it as “Tran Gabriel?”

-Along Valley is Petrillo’s Pizza Restaurant, another reminder of the Italian exodus into the San Gabriel Valley.
+Along Valley is Petrillo’s Pizza Restaurant, another reminder of the Italian exodus from the Eastside into the western San Gabriel Valley.
 Two blocks east is another, a location of the local Italian market chain, Claro’s.
 There are now six locations, but the San Gabriel one was the first, opened by Joe Claro in 1948.
 Brothers-in-law Carl Petrillo and Norbert Lighthouse (one wonders why they didn’t name it Lighthouse’s Pizza) opened Petrillo’s in 1954.
 A few years later they opened a second location in Glendora.
-I’ve only eaten at this, the original location, and have always enjoyed it.

 To the north, Main Street becomes Las Tunas Drive once it enters San Gabriel.
 Valley still doesn’t feel like the main street, though, as the titular San Gabriel Mission is located north, on Mission Boulevard, and the area around that, which is home to San Gabriel’s civic buildings, is known as its city center.